telerik/reporting-docs/knowledge-base/use-encrypted-connection-strings-telerik-reporting.md

             foreach (var sqlDataSource in sqlDataSources)
             {
-                string encryptedConnectionString = _configuration.GetSection($"ConnectionStrings:{sqlDataSource.ConnectionString}").Value; // Get the encrypted connection string from the config sqlDataSource.ConnectionString = DecryptClass.DecryptConnectionString(encryptedConnectionString); // Decrypt the connection string and assign it to the SqlDataSource componnent
+                string encryptedConnectionString = _configuration.GetSection($"ConnectionStrings:{sqlDataSource.ConnectionString}").Value; // Get the encrypted connection string from the config sqlDataSource.ConnectionString = DecryptClass.DecryptConnectionString(encryptedConnectionString); // Decrypt the connection string and assign it to the SqlDataSource component
             }

             return new InstanceReportSource() { ReportDocument = report };